awsdocs/aws-doc-sdk-examples/javav2/usecases/create_spring_stream_app/Readme.md

 # Building a Spring Boot web application that Streams Amazon S3 content over HTTP

 You can use Amazon Web Services to create a web application that streams Amazon S3 video content over HTTP.
-The video is displayed in the application’s view along with a menu that displays the videos that you can view.
+The video is displayed in the application along with a menu that displays the videos that you can view.

 ![AWS Video Analyzer](images/pic1.png)